 It’s not unusual for me to take a break from this space in August but this break has been longer and more difficult than usual.
-Most of the difficulties have to do with Hurricane Irma – which we evacuated from.
+Most of the difficulties have to do with Hurricane Irma, because of which we evacuated.
 It’s heartbreaking to see all the damage the storm has done to Florida and the islands south of us.
 My neighbors were flooded, there are trees down and damage everywhere you look but Jacksonville is slowly putting itself back together.

 “You can evacuate from the single largest hurricane in the history of ever to our house but you can’t bring your children.”